Trls250/complaints_NLTK/README.md

 ### Analyze

-  Determine word counts and remove outlier words that occurr too frequently or infrequently.
+  Determine word counts and remove outlier words that occur too frequently or infrequently.

 **NLTK 3**